AnanyaSrivastava0211/my-portfolio/README.md

-# 🌟 Ananya Srivastava – Web Developer & Designer
+# 🌟 Ananya Srivastava – Web Developer

 Namaste and welcome to my portfolio repository!
 This repository showcases my skills and experiences through a modern and responsive portfolio website.